This post may contain affiliate links. Please read my disclosure and privacy policy.

 Keyword: date snickers

-If you try these Date Snickers, please leave a comment and star rating letting me know how you like them.
+If you try these Date Snickers, please leave a comment and a star rating to let me know how you like them.

 Megan Gilmore leaning on her white countertop.